BiodiversityDataScienceCorp/code-organization/README.md

      - create any custom functions of common tasks from main.R in functions.R
      - near the top of main.R, use `source("src/functions.R") to make the custom functions available
      - comment like crazy, so future users of your code understand what's happening
 5. Use the main README.md to create your SSA (Species Status Assessment).
-Refer to markdown syntax to create a decent looking document.
+Refer to (markdown syntax)[https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax] to create a decent looking document.
 (Note: this is something one teammate could work on while another is doing coding steps above, since they are different files).

+### Looking ahead

+Once you've migrated your code into this structure, it doesn't mean you can't use Notebook files anymore.
+They're actually pretty code for writing and testing new code.
+You might try using one for each new topic, or perhaps use a new .R file for a new topic, before migrating the working code to main.R.
+There's no perfect answer - discuss with your group what everyone is comfortable with, and go from there.